mjpizz/node-mobwrite/README.md

 })
 ```

-You can also keep up-to-date on the current contents of a document.
+You can also keep up-to-date on the current contents of a document:

-Use the `readDocument()` method and `on("document:change", ...)` event handler:
+* `on("document:change", callback)` triggers when a document changes inside of mobwrite
+* `readDocument(callback)` reads the document from mobwrite

+For example, you could set up auto-saving to your database:

 ```javascript
 var mobwrite = require("mobwrite")